Pledge Taken Distinguishes the Wise from Fools

 Wisdom warns against reckless financial guarantees that place one's livelihood at risk.

-16 Take the garment of one who puts up collateral for a stranger; and hold him in pledge for a wayward woman.
+16 Take the garment of the one who posts security for a stranger; get collateral if it is for a foreigner.

 Wisdom warns against reckless financial guarantees that place one's livelihood at risk.